 When looking at the forecast for occupational demand by sector in the next fourteen years (Table 9), one can infer that, occupations crosscut various industry sectors, suggesting a diversified demand along the lines of qualifications.
-Further information is required to confirm how diversified different industries are regarding correspondence of positions and salaries to experience and qualifications.
-Table 10 presents the proportion of jobs in each occupation by industry sector between 2012 and 2025.
-Highlighted in shades are the industries where the number of jobs in a particular occupation is significant when compared to the average number of jobs in that industry.
+Further information is required to confirm how diversified different industries are regarding correspondence of positions and

-Number of jobs is considered significant for a particular occupation when it exceeds the average number of jobs in the industry.
+11 Number of jobs is considered significant for a particular occupation when it exceeds the average number of jobs in the industry.